Classification of E_0--Semigroups by Product Systems: Appendix A: Strong type I product systems

 The second purpose is to provide, in the \nbd{W^*}case, some (new) basic classification results for strong type I systems.
-(Corollary \ref{wstIcor}, Lemma \ref{elemtrivlem}, and Theorem \ref{vNspthm}.
-Also some more technical results about strongly continuous sets of units, which have nice interpretations in terms of CPD-semigroups. \it{CPD-semigroup} is a notion from \cite{BBLS04} which we avoid to discuss here for reasons of space, but which would be part of a systematic study of strong type I systems.)
-This part is limited to the \nbd{W^*}case, because we know from Bhat, Liebscher and Skeide \cite{BLS10} that these results fail in the \nbd{C^*}case.
+(Corollary \ref{wstIcor}, Corollary \ref{elemtrivcor}, and Theorem \ref{vNspthm}; also some more technical results about strongly continuous sets of units, which have nice interpretations in terms of CPD-semigroups. \it{CPD-semigroup} is central a notion for the classification of \it{type I} product systems from \cite{BBLS04} which we avoid to discuss here for reasons of space, but which would be part of a systematic study of strong type I systems.)
+This part is limited to the \nbd{W^*}case, because we know from Bhat, Liebscher, and Skeide \cite{BLS10} that these results fail in the \nbd{C^*}case.